The Ultimate Guide to Sina Weibo: The Largest Micro-Blogging Platform in China

 Lancôme launched a Repost Campaign in 2015, in which participants needed to repost a message about Lancôme’s newly launched eye products.
 The company would then choose 2000 participants to send out a 7-day trial of the new product.
 If participants post any content to join the discussion about #7-day eye miracle# and tag @Lancôme, they would have a chance to win a one-year supply of the brand’s best-selling serum.

-The activity attracted 13 thousand people from different regions in China (Beijing, Shanghai, Heilongjiang etc.) to share the post, and has successfully raised people’s awareness towards the new product.
+The activity attracted 13 thousand people from different regions in China (Beijing, Shanghai, Heilongjiang, etc.) to share the post, and has successfully raised people’s awareness of the new product.

 Content creation campaign

 Content creation campaigns encourage users to contribute organic content related to the brand or product.
 Users can post content like pictures, videos or product reviews according to organizers’ instructions.
 The organizer would then picks winners and sends out awards based on the quality of content/ by random drawing.

 Lancôme made use of the function by asking Weibo users to share how they use Lancôme’s products for make-up or skincare with hashtag #Lancômers sharing Lancôme products# and tag @Lancôme.
 The company would then choose 10 winners and send them special prizes that cost ¥355 originally.
 The campaign achieved great success with 2433 people sharing their ideas on the platform.

 The Lucky Draw Campaign is held by the “Weibo Lucky Draw platform”, which is an official account handling all the lucky draw activities launched by users.
 For any individuals who would like to initiate a lucky draw campaign, they should inform the platform and share a post with activity guidelines (share, repost, follow, etc.), activity time, and prizes, then tag the “Weibo Lucky Draw platform” – @微博抽獎平台.
 The platform would help you to perform and monitor the process of drawing, which ensures fairness among all participants.